 The property is approached via a shared private gravel drive, this extends in front of the property and to the side which in turn leads to the garage.
-In addition to parking for several vehicles there is a small

 The rear garden commences a small paved area that extends across the rear of the property and in turn gives access to the rear door to the garage and the side courtyard area where there is a shed and a greenhouse.
 The garden itself is enclosed by fencing and has stocked borders and a main central lawn.